alphamikle/isolator/README.md

 ## Example

-Main's isolate class, who are a consumer of backend, which will be in outside isolate
+Main's isolate class, who are a consumer of backend - it has a name **Frontend**, or Frontend<EventType>
 ```dart
 /// Event id - you can use any of you want
 enum FirstEvents {